mikeshort10/scheduler-api/README.md

 - Robotics
 - Ophthalmology
 - Bronchology
+- None _(This is a Specialty only, and is provided as a filler to Employees not needing lunch relief)_

 ## Rules

 A double asterisk (\*\*) denotes a common sense rule, i.e. one that is obvious to a human, but not necessarily a machine.
 An implicit rule begins with "As a result" and can be inferred from the previous rule, so do not need to be explicitly defined.

-1. Everyone Primary gets a lunch.
-2. \*\*Primaries must have relief from another Employee.
+1. \*\*Primaries must have a lunch relief from a Sub.
-3. \*\*A Sub cannot relieve 2 Employees for the same lunch.
+2. \*\*A Sub cannot relieve 2 Employees for the same lunch.
    - As a result, a Sub cannot relieve _more than_ 2 Employees for the same lunch.
-4. \*\*A Primary cannot also be a Sub during the same lunch.
+3. \*\*A Primary cannot also be a Sub during the same lunch.

    - As a result, a Primary cannot relieve themselves.

-5. To relieve a Primary with Specialty S, a Sub must have the Cors S or "all".
+4. To relieve a Primary with Specialty S, a Sub must have the Cors S or "all".
-6. A tech cannot relieve a nurse.
+5. A tech cannot relieve a nurse.
-7. A tech cannot relieve a circulating nurse (??).
+6. A tech cannot relieve a circulating nurse (??).

 ### Coverage Rules: